 The system of checks and balances was created to guarantee that none of the three branches of government (the legislative, executive, and judicial branches) would become too powerful.
 There is in place a separation of powers, which places limits on the control that each branch can enjoy in an attempt to combat tyranny.
 In fact, U.S. President James Madison famously wrote, in his support of the system of checks and balances, that “if men were angels, no government would be necessary.”

 While each branch of government has its own powers, the separation of powers means that the other two branches can check the actions of the third branch to make sure it’s not overstepping its bounds.
-Consider the following examples of a limited government at work:
+Consider the following examples of limited government:

 - The President (the executive branch) oversees the military, however only Congress (the legislative branch) can declare war.